retro16/acsi2stm/doc/firmware.md

 Variant that does not use DMA transfers at all.
 This only supports GemDrive and it cannot autoboot, so you need to load the driver `GEMDRPIO.TOS` manually.

+This firmware does not use the DMA chip of the ST, so it will work even with a defective chip.

 Performance suffers: it runs about 10x slower than DMA, which is still much better than floppy drives and probably as fast as an old hard drive with a bad AHDI driver.

+**Warning:** This firmware variant cannot be updated with `HDDFLASH.TOS`.
+You need to use the serial dongle instead.

 Compile-time options: